 Not at all.
 People who ask for help know when they need it and can reach out.
 Everyone needs help now and then.
 You already have some strengths you’ve used before, which aren’t working right now for whatever reason.
 Perhaps this problem feels overwhelming and makes it difficult to access your past strengths.
 In our work together, I’ll help you identify those strengths and how to implement them again in what is happening now.

 The difference is between someone who can do something and someone with the training and experience to do that same thing professionally.
 A mental health professional can help you approach your situation in a new way– teach you new skills, gain different perspectives, listen to you without judgment or expectations, and help you listen to yourself.
 Furthermore, therapy is completely confidential.
 You won’t have to worry about others “knowing my business.”
 Lastly, suppose your situation provokes a great deal of negative emotion.
-In that case, if you’ve been confiding in a friend or family member, there is the risk that once you are feeling better, you could start avoiding that person, so you aren’t reminded of this difficult time in your life.
+In that case, if you’ve been confiding in a friend or family member, there is the risk that once you feel better, you could start avoiding that person so you aren’t reminded of this difficult time in your life.

 Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
 I tailor my therapeutic approach to your specific needs.